Necronhym/Pytomata/README.md

 ```
 Pythomata.Image.crop(Image, x, y, w, h)
 ```
-X,Y define the top left coordinates, w, h are width and height respectivley Returns a cropped image
+X,Y define the top left coordinates, w, h are width and height respectively Returns a cropped image

 ##### Shows and image in a window:
 ```
 Pythomata.Image.show(Image)
 ```
-**The window waits for a keyboard interups.
+**The window waits for a keyboard interrupts.
 Clicking x to close it will lock the script in a loop.
 So use the keyboard to close it.

 #### Filtering:

 Filtering is used to remove colors form an image.
-It has two methods, in fitering removing all the colors inside a threshold and out filtering, removing all the colors outside the filter thresold
+It has two methods, in filtering removing all the colors inside a threshold and out filtering, removing all the colors outside the filter threshold

-##### Filter image and remove all pixels outside of HSV paramaters:
+##### Filter image and remove all pixels outside of HSV parameters:
 ```
 Pytomata.Image.filterOut(Image, HL, HH, SL, SH, VL, VH)
 ```
-Where HL and HH represent hue low cutoff point and hue hight cutoff point SL and SH represent saturation low and hight cutoff points VL and VH represent value low and high cutoff points All values go from 0 to 255
+Where HL and HH represent hue low cutoff point and hue high cutoff point SL and SH represent saturation low and high cutoff points VL and VH represent value low and high cutoff points All values go from 0 to 255
 Returns a filtered image

-##### Filter image and remove all pixels within HSV paramaters:
+##### Filter image and remove all pixels within HSV parameters:
 Pytomata.Image.filterIn(Image, HL, HH, SL, SH, VL, VH)
 ```
 Pytomata.Image.filterIn(Image, HL, HH, SL, SH, VL, VH)
 ```
-Where HL and HH represent hue low cutoff point and hue hight cutoff point SL and SH represent saturation low and hight cutoff points VL and VH represent value low and high cutoff points All values go from 0 to 255
+Where HL and HH represent hue low cutoff point and hue high cutoff point SL and SH represent saturation low and high cutoff points VL and VH represent value low and high cutoff points All values go from 0 to 255
 Returns a filtered image